sdatspun2/api-standards/patterns.md

 <h2 id="bulk-other">Replace And Update</h2>

-Similar to the bulk add, a service can support bulk replace operations using HTTP `PUT` and bulk update operations using `PATCH`.
+Similar to bulk add, a service can support bulk update operation (replace using HTTP `PUT` or partial update using `PATCH`).
+This is possible provided the bulk add request also creates a first-class resource (e.g. a batch resource) that is uniquely identifiable using an id and returned to the client.
+The subsequent update operations could then use this id and perform updates on constituent elements of the batch as if an update is performed on a single resource.

-For bulk replace and bulk update operations, every effort should be made to make the execution atomic (all or nothing semantics).
+For bulk replace and update operations, every effort should be made to make the execution atomic (all or nothing semantics).
 When it is not possible to make it so, the response should be similar to the partial response of bulk add operation described in the previous section.

-For bulk update operations, it is possible that the JSON `PATCH` operation described by `op` is different for each homogeneous item.

 <h2 id="bulk-status-code">HTTP Status Codes And Error Handling</h2>